Loose Legendrian embeddings in high dimensional contact manifolds: Invariants of formal Legendrian isotopy classes

-\pf $L$ and $s_M(L)$ are Legendrian regular homotopic by the homotopy $\{ z = t \cdot h(x) \}$ so the statement about rotation class is clear (see Definition ~\ref{M-stab def} for notation).
-We calculate $tb(L)$ by taking the signed count of self intersections in the Lagrangian projection.
-In the course of the homotopy $L$ will intersects itself once for each Morse critical point of $h$.
-This corresponds to a a sign change for the associated intersection in the Lagrangian projection, so $tb$ changes by $\pm 2$ for each Morse critical point.
-By explicit calculation we see that the sign corresponds to the parity of the Morse index, so the total change is $2\chi(M)$. $ \square$ \\

-We now state a classification of formal Legendrian isotopy classes, assuming our ambient manifold is $(\R^{2n+1}, \xi_{std})$.
-This tells us that all embeddings of $L$ are smoothly isotopic when $n>1$ ~\cite{S knots}.
-Similar calculations can be done for any $(Y, \xi)$, but there are smooth obstructions and the bundle theory becomes more difficult.\\

-\begin{thm} We describe formal Legendrian knots up to formal isotopy in $\R^{2n+1}_{std}$.\\ (a) Suppose $n$ is odd.
-If two formal Legendrian knots have the same Thurston-Bennequin number and rotation class, then they are formally Legendrian isotopic.\\ (b) If two formal Legendrian surfaces in $\R^5_{std}$ have the same rotation class, they are formally Legendrian isotopic. \\ (c) Suppose $n>2$ is even.
+\begin{prop} Suppose $\Lambda$ is stably parallelizable.
+We describe formal Legendrian up to formal isotopy in $\R^{2n+1}_\std$. \begin{itemize} \item[(a)] Suppose $n$ is odd.
+If two formal Legendrian embeddings have the same Thurston-Bennequin number and rotation class, then they are formally Legendrian isotopic. \item[(b)] If two formal Legendrian surfaces in $\R^5_\std$ have the same rotation class, they are formally Legendrian isotopic.
+In particular all formal embeddings of $S^2$ are formally isotopic. \item[(c)] Suppose $n>2$ is even.
 Then for each rotation class there are at most two formal Legendrian isotopy classes.
-If $L$ is simply connected, there are exactly two. \\ \end{thm}
+If $\Lambda$ is simply connected, there are exactly two. \end{itemize} \end{prop}

+\begin{remarks} Every set of invariants is realized by a formal Legendrian embedding, with the additional note in case (a) that the parity of $tb$ is determined by $r$.
+However note that Corollary \ref{cor:exist} is false if $n=1$: there is no Legendrian realizing a formal Legendrian unknot with $tb = 0$.